 Note ST on chair = Shantser Theater.

-The spectacular interior of the cinema is largely concealed in the film.
+The spectacular interior of the cinema is largely concealed in the movie.

 The balcony needed propping up later as there are two centre posts visible in the film!

-Views of the Khreschatyk Street entrance to the courtyard of the Belle Vue Hotel where the cinema was located.
-This block and most of the rest of the street was destroyed in WW2. [top: 1914 view, starkiev.com / bottom: 1920s view, M. Kalnytsky]
+1930s view of the cinema on Khreschatyk (left of photograph).
+This block and most of the rest of the street was destroyed in WW2.

-Anton Shantser (Шанцер, aka Shanzer or Schantzer) was an Austrian citizen of Polish descent and a tailor by trade but noticed an opportunity in the growing cinema business (there had been a film screening in the city by a touring Lumiere operator in 1896).
-He opened his first, the Express Cinema, on the main boulevard through Kyiv, Khreschatyk, in 1907 (see below), and several others followed.
-Five years later, in an annexe to the Belle Vue Hotel at Khreschatyk 38, Shantser opened his most luxurious cinema, named after himself.
+Anton Shantser (Шанцер, aka Shanzer or Schantzer) was an Austrian citizen of Polish descent and a tailor by trade but noticed an opportunity in the growing cinema business (the pioneering Lumiere brothers had visited Kiev in 1896).
+He opened his first, the Express Cinema, on the main boulevard through Kiev, Khreschatyk, in 1907, and several others followed.
+Five years later, in an annexe to the Belle View Hotel at Khreschatyk 38, Shantser opened his most luxurious cinema, named after himself.
 According to the local paper and guests at the opening night in December 1912 this 1,100 seater theatre had a spectacular two storey foyer with velvet curtains and classical columns lit by a large chandelier.
 The cinema itself had armchairs with folding seats, a sloping floor and mechanical ventilation, all ‘richly decorated in the Greek style’.
-There was an orchestra of 60 musicians, a lot more than we see at the beginning of ‘Man with a Movie Camera’.
+There was a professional concert orchestra of 30 musicians, a lot more than we see at the beginning of ‘Man with a Movie Camera’.
 The new cinema was a great success but unfortunately for Mr Shantser it was confiscated five years later after the Revolution and re-named Goskino No. 1 Cinema.
 Much of the luxury seemed to have disappeared by 1928 as the cinema looks rather drab in the film [sources: ‘Weekend Today’ and an Essay by Vlad Kaganov, ‘Khreschatyk.
 The best cinemas of the early twentieth century’].